-These luscious, chocolatey vegan bounty ice cream bites are reminiscent of the chocolate bar we all know and love, but with out the dairy!
-Made with dairy free chocolate and a coconut ice cream its sure to satisfy those chocolaty ice cream cravings.
+These luscious, chocolatey vegan bounty ice cream bites are reminiscent of the bounty bar we all know and love, but without the dairy!
+Made with dairy-free chocolate and coconut ice cream it's sure to satisfy those chocolaty ice cream cravings.

 Tips and tricks